 - The student must live one mile or more from the school of enrollment.

 Who approves the application?

-- The superintendent, chairperson of the school board, or principal if authorized by the superintendent must determine eligibility and sign a Statement of Necessity/Affidavit for School License form, available from any driver's license station or downloaded from the Iowa DOT's website.
+- The superintendent, chairperson of the school board, or principal if authorized by the superintendent must determine eligibility and sign a Affidavit for School License, form 30021, available from any driver's license station or downloaded from the Iowa DOT's website.

-- The student's parent or guardian must also provide signed consent on the Statement of Necessity/Affidavit for School License form.
+- The student's parent or guardian must also provide signed consent on the Affidavit for School License, form 30021.

 - The Iowa DOT issues the MSL and may require a drive test.

 When can the MSL be used?During the hours of 5 a.m. to 10 p.m.
 There are no exceptions or waivers of the time period when driving on an MSL.